M-arcus/cloudron-docs/developer/docs/api.md

 the user and create a new one again.

 `displayName` may consist of one or more words to specify the first name and surname.

+`password` can be used to set the new user's password.
+If a password is not provided, it is auto-generated.

 Response (201):
 ```